hmiefert/electron-irtelemetry/README.md

 # electron-irtelemetry
-Barebones Electron iRacing telemetry project using [node-irsdk-2023](https://github.com/hmiefert/node-irsdk-2023).
+Barebones iRacing telemetry project using [node-irsdk-2023](https://github.com/hmiefert/node-irsdk-2023) and [ElectronJS](https://www.electronjs.org).

 # get it up and running
 Clone the repo and install dependencies